How Much Does It Cost To Hire A Ghostwriter?

 When you buy a car or a house, you have a rough idea of the expense involved, but what does a ghostwriter charge?

 I’ve noticed that some ghostwriters don’t like to tackle this subject on their websites.
 Maybe they’re worried you’ll just click away or fall into a dead faint.
 Well, allow me to address the question upfront.
+I charge one dollar per word to ghostwrite.
 I mean, why bury the pricing in some dusty corner of my website?
 There really is no need to dance around the subject.

 As you’ll discover, writers have different fees and some price in different ways.
 For instance, some writers may charge by the hour or the page.
 I run a dollar per word to ghostwrite.
 While manuscripts vary in length, a short memoir or novella will be 25,000 words and a full-length book will be 50,000 – 75,000 words.
 Some authors prefer to publish mini-eBooks, which can be 5,000 – 10,000 words in length.
 These can be a good option to get one’s feet wet and learn the art of marketing books on Amazon.